The Amazing Race: Express Pass

 The Express Pass, introduced in the 17th American season, allows the team who possesses it to skip one task of the team's choosing.
 It is usually awarded as a prize to the first-place team in earlier legs, though occasionally, it is awarded through other mechanics, such as being given to the first team to complete a task, by forcing a team to give a pass to another team of their choosing before a certain leg, or even by random.
 The choice of which task to skip is at the team's discretion, but if the team with the pass is eliminated or the pass is not used by a specific point, the team must give the pass to the host at the Pit Stop.
-The twist of the Express Pass called Double Express Pass was featured from the 22nd to 24th American seasons, which the team that wins this reward must give the second Express Pass to other teams, with the remainder was kept by the winner as usual.
-A variation of the Double Express Pass was used in the 27th American season in which the winner of the Express Pass would give the second pass to another team after they had used their pass.
-The 30th American season was the first season to not feature the Express Pass, though it was still featured in the Canadian version.
-The eighth Canadian season introduced another twist of the Express Pass called Triple Express Pass, in which the team that wins the prize must give the other two Express Passes to two other teams.
+The American version has used two variants on the Express Pass.
+One, the Double Express Pass, was featured in seasons 22, 23, 24, and 38: the team that won the Express Pass was given a second Express Pass that they had to give to another team.
+In season 27, the team that won the Express Pass was also given a second pass, but this one had to be given to another team after the winners used their pass.
+The fifth Canadian season introduced another twist of the Express Pass, the Triple Express Pass, in which the team that wins the Express Pass was given two additional Express Passes to be given to two other teams.

+The Assist

+Introduced in the ninth Canadian season, the Assist allows teams to make designated challenges easier.
+In Season 9, each team received one Assist at the start of the race.
+All teams had until the sixth leg to use their Assist.
+In Seasons 10 and 11, one Assist was randomly hidden in a clue at a particular challenge during a leg.
+The team that found it had to use it for that clue's challenge.